 Down in the dumps, feeling blue, these are terms we throw around to describe when we aren’t feeling at our best, and almost everyone can relate to this feeling as well all go through situations and life dynamics that may bring about sadness.
-However, the sadness experienced during depression is incomparable and experienced differently then what may be considered “normal” sadness.
-Sadness experienced during depression may be felt more intensely, overpowering, and long lasting than sadness experienced during other times in life.
+However, the sadness experienced during depression is incomparable and experienced differently than what may be considered “normal” sadness.
+Sadness experienced during depression may be felt more intensely, overpowering, and long-lasting than sadness experienced during other times in life.

 Confronting Emptiness and Sadness

 We’ve all experienced sadness at one point or another in our lives, but we rarely take the time and care to understand exactly what sadness truly is.
 The least complicated way to define sadness is the opposite of happiness; it is what we feel when we are not happy.
 It is discontent instead of contentment, despondency instead of joy.
 Sadness, however, can feel much more profound than the simple absence of contentment.
 It can feel like an immense weight or a deep vacuum all its own.